Tangy and sour, lemon adds flavor to every cuisine. Learn How to Grow a Lemon Tree in Pot easily in this article with all the required information!

-You want to grow lemons but stop because you run out of space or you don’t grow it because you live in a colder region.
-If this is your plight then growing a lemon tree in a pot is a smart idea.
-Plant it on a patio, terrace or in indoors, and you will be bestowed by its scented flowers and soft yellow citrus fruits.
-You can grow it in balcony too, Meyer lemon variety is perfect for kitchen and balcony gardens, especially for non-tropical zones.
+Do you want to grow lemons, but a shortage of space is stopping you?
+If this is your plight, then growing lemon tree pots is a smart idea.
+Plant it on a patio, terrace, or even indoors, and you will be bestowed by its scented flowers and soft yellow citrus fruits.
+You can grow it on the balcony too!
+Let’s have a look at How to Grow a Lemon Tree in Pot easily!

-Growing lemon tree from seed is a bad idea because it can take up to 4 years to produce fruits.
-Instead, ask in local nurseries for dwarf varieties that can do well in containers.
-Varieties that are most suitable for containers are Improved Meyer, Lisbon Lemon, and Dwarf Eureka.
-However, a lemon tree doesn’t grow too big, which means you can grow almost any variety in the pot.
+Growing a lemon tree from seeds is a bad idea because it can take up to 4-5 years to produce fruits.
+Instead, ask local nurseries for dwarf varieties that can do well in containers.

-*Buy a healthy lemon plant that is at least 3 years old, so that you don’t have to wait for it to start blooming and fruiting.
+Buy a healthy lemon plant that is at least 2-3 years old so that you don’t have to wait for it to start blooming and fruiting.

 How to Grow a Lemon Tree in Pot

-*If you’re growing a lemon tree in a balcony or any other small space, take care of its spikes, keep the plant in a corner.
+If you’re growing a lemon tree in a balcony or any other small space, take care of its thorns, keep the plant in a corner.

 Requirements for Growing Lemon Tree in a Pot

 Lemon does best in well-draining soil.
 The pH level of soil should be around 5.5 to 7 as this plant prefers slightly acidic soil to neutral soil.
 You can also use equal parts of garden soil, cocopeat, and compost.

 The lemon tree requires consistent watering to produce healthy fruits.
-Giving it too much or too little water can lead to blossom and fruit drop and sometimes plant may die too.
-Check top 2-inch layer of soil for dryness before watering.
+Giving it too much or too little water can lead to blossom and fruit drop, and sometimes the plant may die too.
+Check the top 2-inch layer of soil for dryness before watering.
 On windy and hot days, it requires more frequent watering and slightly moist soil.

 Lemon Tree Care

-If you’re growing a lemon tree in a pot in USDA Zones 8b to 11, you don’t need to care for cold that much, but below these zones, special care is needed in harsh winters.
-Temperature below 30°F (-1 C) is life-threatening for the lemon tree, except ‘Meyer’ lemon variety that can tolerate some cold till 24°F (-4 C).
+While growing a lemon tree in a pot in USDA Zones 9 to 11, you don’t need to care for cold that much, but below these zones, special care is needed in harsh winters.
+Temperature below 30°F (-1 C) is life-threatening for the lemon tree, except ‘Meyer’ lemon variety, which tolerates some cold till 24°F (-4 C).

-Freezing temperatures succumb these plants to death.
-Optimum temperature is around 50°F to 82°F (10°C to 28°C).
+Freezing temperatures kill citrus plants.
+The optimum temperature is around 50°F to 82°F (10°C to 28°C).
 To overwinter it, keep your potted plant indoors or in a greenhouse when the temperature falls below 35°F (2°C).

 Pruning and Pinching Lemon Tree

-Pinching encourages bushier growth, pinch growing tip when a branch is about 5 inches long.
-Pruning of lemon tree is best carried out when new growth starts (February – March).
 Be careful before pruning it, only prune diseased or dead branches or the ones that are reducing airflow.
-Because lemon stores excess food in its leaves and too much pruning can result in poor fruit crop.
+Because lemon stores excess food in its leaves, and too much pruning can result in inferior fruits.
 Also, keep looking for suckers and prune them immediately if found one.

 Fertilizer for Growing Lemon Tree in a Pot

-All plants of citrus family are heavy feeders, and lemon tree too requires fertilizer to produce juicy fruits, lush foliage, and fragrant blooms.
-Use special purpose citrus fertilizers for every citrus species plant, if unavailable use slow release fertilizer of NPK 12-6-6.
+All plants of the citrus family are heavy feeders.
+Lemon requires fertilizer to produce juicy fruits, lush foliage, and fragrant blooms.
+Use special-purpose citrus fertilizers for every citrus species plant; if unavailable, use slow-release fertilizer with NPK 12-6-6 or 20-20-20.

 Look for a fertilizer that contains micronutrients, especially iron, manganese, and zinc.
-If you’re not using slow-release fertilizer, give a boost to your lemon tree apply a water-soluble fertilizer once in a month in growing season.
-Occasionally, side dress your plant with compost or well-rotted manure.
+If you’re not using slow-release fertilizer, give a boost to your lemon tree by applying a water-soluble fertilizer once a month in the growing season.
+Occasionally, side-dress your plant with compost or well-rotted manure.

-Pests like mealy bugs, spider mites, aphids, and scales occasionally attract toward it.
+Pests like mealybugs, spider mites, aphids, and scales occasionally attract toward it.
 Keep an eye on them.
 If you see the infestation, apply insecticidal soap, neem oil, or pesticides.
-To get rid of them organically read this article.
+To get rid of them organically, read this article.

-Harvesting time depends on the type of variety you are growing and your weather conditions.
+Harvesting time depends on the type of lemon variety you are growing and your weather conditions.
 The citrus fruits stop ripening once they are off the tree.
-To determine if the fruit is ripened, see if the fruit is heavy, soft and yellow.
+To determine if the fruit is ripened, see if the fruit is heavy, soft, and yellow.

 Additional Tips for Growing Lemon Tree in Pot

 - Keep your lemon tree in a less windy spot as it dislikes strong winds and drafts.
 However, you’ll need to provide good airflow.

-- If moving indoors for winter or outside for summer, acclimatize it to avoid shock.
+- If moving indoors for winter or outside for summer, acclimatize it slowly to avoid shock.

-- You can also do grafting to get two or more varieties from the single tree.
+- You can also do grafting to get two or more varieties from a single tree.